-Pursuant to the 2022 Equity Incentive Plan, Gogoro granted 4,874 thousand share options to certain executives and employees in August 2022.
-Each share option entitles the holder to purchase one ordinary share of Gogoro.
-25% of the share options are vested if the employees who are granted share options remain employed by Gogoro at the end of each of the four vesting periods.
+Pursuant to the 2022 Equity Incentive Plan, Gogoro granted share options to certain directors, executives and employees, each of which entitles the holder to purchase one ordinary share of Gogoro.
+25% of the share options are vested if the holders who are granted share options remain appointed, employed or engaged by Gogoro at the end of each vesting period.